alettsy/alettsy/README.md

 ### 📚 I'm a Student at University and a Flutter developer!
 - 🌱 I’m currently learning Flutter app development & Design Patterns.
 - 👯 I’m looking to collaborate with other content creators.
-- 🥅 2020/21 Goals: Contribute more to Open Source projects & practice writing code more!
+- 🥅 2020/21 Goals: Contribute more to Open Source projects & create more content!
 - ⚡ Fun fact: I love to learn new things and test them out for myself.

 ### 🌐 Connect with me: